Why should you keep an eye on Netflix Inc. (NFLX)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -4.78% loss in the last 1 month and extending the period to 3 months gives it a -1.73%, and is 0.16% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.68% over the week and 3.20% over the month.
+The stock witnessed a 5.75% gain in the last 1 month and extending the period to 3 months gives it a -0.01%, and is 6.42% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.35% over the week and 2.94% over the month.

 Netflix Inc. (NFLX) Analyst Forecasts